Sidney, Montana: Economy

 Sidney's economy relies heavily on farming, ranching, and oil production; thus, the surrounding countryside is populated with farms, cattle ranches, and oil/gas extraction sites.

 From 1925 to 2023, Sidney was home to a sugar beet factory, the largest employer in the city next to the Sidney Health Center and Sidney Public Schools.
 The sugar beet factory closed in April 2023.

 Arts and culture

 The town's museum, the MonDak Heritage Center, was founded in 1967.
 The museum houses artifacts and archives that detail the history of life in eastern Montana and western North Dakota since the first pioneers arrived in the late 19th century.

 Sidney has a public library, the Sidney-Richland County Library.

 Government

 The town of Sidney has a Mayor and City Council.
 The City Council has 3 wards, each with 2 councilors.
-In 2023 the Mayor was Rick Norby.
+Rick Norby became mayor in 2014.
+He was unopposed in the November 2025 election.

 Education

 Sidney has four public schools; one K, 1st, and 2nd grade (Westside Elementary) elementary school, a 3rd, 4th and 5th grade (Central Elementary) Elementary school, a 6-8 Junior High School, and a 9-12 senior high school.
 Sidney High School's team name is the Eagles.

 There are no institutions of higher education located within the city, but Williston State College in North Dakota is within commuting distance.
 MSU-Billings offers courses through distance education, and Sidney High School has a variety of adult education classes each year.